-The quilt patterns we offer (and those included in our Tutorials) have all been developed and tested over the last few years so that we know they will work well with most clothing.
+The quilt patterns we offer (and those included in our tutorials) have all been developed and tested over the last few years so that we know they will work well with most clothing.
 Different layouts often suit different types of clothing better than others, and this is all clearly described.

 We normally add a border made from new 100% cotton fabric to our larger quilts, which adds stability to such a large piece of patchwork.
 Our backings are all good quality 100% cotton fabrics, as this really helps too.

-The right pattern with the right clothing selection gives a great start in creating a beautiful Memory Quilt.
+The right pattern with the right clothing selection gives a great start in creating a beautiful memory quilt.

 #2 Always (always!) stabilise stretchy or tricky fabrics

-At Patchwork Castle we stabilise all stretchy fabrics using a light to medium weight iron-on Vilene interfacing.
+At Patchwork Castle we stabilise all stretchy fabrics using a light or medium weight iron-on Vilene interfacing.
 We apply it to the back of all stretchy fabrics, knits, anything very lightweight or anything we think might benefit from it.
 Pretty much everything except woven cotton and denim in reality!
 It makes such a huge difference to the finished quality of the patchwork that it’s well worth the effort.